oliverius/logo/docs/part14.md

 title: [14]
 permalink: /part14/
 ---
-## Stop the unstoppable spiral in code
+## Stop the unstoppable spiral with code

 In the [previous part](/logo/part13) we were doing some refactoring to have most of the constants all together and we also found a way to decouple the turtle from the parser by raising parser events.
 [Before that](/logo/part11) we were having a spiral test with recursion and we added a `stop` button to the UI.
 As someone that prefers to do things programatically I was wondering if we can stop the script through code.
 In fact, we can, LOGO has two instructions to do this, `if` and `stop`.